flamerten/ConveyorBeltProject/README.md

 # Resources
 https://howtomechatronics.com/tutorials/arduino/stepper-motors-and-arduino-the-ultimate-guide/

-note that the step duration is 10x of the example code given in the resource above, as the resource is using an Arduino but we are using an RPI.
+note that the step duration is 10x of the example code given in the resource above, as the resource is using an Arduino but we are using an Raspberry Pi.